-As noted earlier, this means that were the bank to collapse, your money would be protected up to the first £85,000.
+As noted earlier, this means that your money would be protected up to the first £85,000.
 As such, just make sure that your balance does not exceed this figure, as anything above it will not be covered by the scheme.

 You will also benefit from a number of in-app security controls, which includes:

 Every time you attempt to log in to your Starling Bank app, you will be required to enter your pin.
 Alternatively, you also have the option of setting up biometric identification.
 This can either be through your fingerprint or facial recognition.
 As such, even if you were to lose your phone – it would be extremely difficult for somebody to gain access to your account.

 You also have the safety net of real-time debit card notifications.
 As covered earlier, this means that you will be notified the second somebody uses your card.

 Much like other challenging banks, Starling allows you to block your debit card instantly within the app.
 This is ideal if you misplace your card, as it will give you ample time to search for it before reporting it as lost or stolen.